sabrina santiago's year in photos

 An outtake of Kemi for ASOS.
 The location of the shoot was in a huge antique lighting warehouse, it was a dream.

 My favorite street encounter this year -- meeting activist Frances Goldin.
 What a woman!

 I was affirmed looking through my archive that I have a fascination with doubles.
 These are two from this year.

 I scouted Camille in the West Village and she instantly reminded me of Botticelli’s Birth of Venus so I tried to create my own version of it with her.

 I thought about making this picture since the beginning of the year.
-After scouting Camille and coordinating getting into my neighbour’s apartment, the day we finally shot the light was perfect.
+After scouting Camille and coordinating getting into my neighbor’s apartment, the day we finally shot the light was perfect.

 I worked with Polaroid Originals for my series On Hair for the release of their new One Step + camera.
 The double exposure feature is incredible.

-One of my favourite images from my series On Hair of Akua.
+One of my favorite images from my series On Hair of Akua.

 From my trip to Mexico this summer, a beautiful day spent in a cenote.

 I spent much of my year documenting various subjects on my roof during different times of day and seasons.
 This one feels like summer.